Distributed-IoT-Software-Arch-Course/distributed-iot-software-arch-lectures/Lectures/8-MicroservicesSoftwareArchitecture/8_soft_arch_distributed_approaches.md

 **Figure 8.8:** Schematic example of API Gateway Pattern Modules and Functionalities.

+The image compares **two architectural approaches** to building APIs:

+**Left Side – Without an API Gateway**

+* Clients/Services communicate **directly with multiple APIs**.
+* Each API is responsible for implementing its own cross-cutting concerns.
+* Examples of duplicated modules inside each API include:

+  * **Authentication**
+  * **Rate-Limiting**
+  * **Logging**
+  * **Monitoring**
+  * **Caching**

+This leads to **repetition of common logic**, inconsistent policies, and more maintenance effort.

+**Right Side – With an API Gateway**

+* Clients/Services send all requests to a **central API Gateway**.
+* The gateway handles shared responsibilities such as:

+  * **Authentication**
+  * **Rate-Limiting**
+  * **Logging**
+  * **Security / ACL**
+  * **Caching**
+  * **Monitoring**
+  * **Serverless triggers**
+* The downstream APIs become **simpler**, since they no longer need to implement these cross-cutting concerns individually.

+The diagram visually illustrates how an API Gateway centralizes common functionality, reducing duplication and complexity across individual APIs.

+A typical API Gateway provides a wide range of system-level features.
+Below is an overview of the core modules and their responsibilities:

+1. **Authentication & Authorization**
+   - Validates incoming client identities (tokens, API keys, OAuth2, JWT).
+   - Enforces access policies before the request reaches the underlying service.
+   - Supports roles, scopes, and fine-grained permissions.
+2. **Rate-Limiting & Throttling**
+   - Controls the number of requests a client can make.
+   - Prevents abuse and mitigates DoS attacks.
+   - Supports quotas, bursts, and per-client or per-API rules.
+3. **Logging & Observability**
+   - Captures structured logs for every request.
+   - Provides request/response tracing and correlation IDs.
+   - Supports integration with monitoring platforms (e.g., Prometheus).
+4. **Monitoring & Metrics**
+   - Tracks system-level metrics such as latency, error rates, and throughput.
+   - Provides dashboards and alerts.
+   - Helps teams understand API usage and performance trends.
+5. **Caching**
+   - Stores frequent or static responses to reduce backend load.
+   - Supports TTL rules, cache invalidation, and local/distributed caching.
+6. **Security Module**
+   - Performs input validation, threat detection, and payload inspection.
+   - Blocks common attack vectors (e.g., SQL injection, malicious payloads).
+   - Enforces HTTPS/TLS and secure communication practices.
+7. **Access Control Lists (ACL)**
+   - Allows/denies traffic based on IPs, tenants, or network zones.
+   - Supports whitelists, blacklists, and zero-trust enforcement policies.
+8. **Serverless / Function-Driven Integration**
+   - Triggers serverless or function-driven features to process requests.
+   - Allows dynamic request transformation or enrichment.
+   - Can implement custom logic without modifying backend APIs.
+9. **Request Routing & Load Balancing**
+   - Determines which backend service should receive each request.
+   - Performs path-based, host-based, or version-based routing.
+   - Balances traffic across multiple service instances.
+10. **Transformation & Orchestration**
+    - Modifies headers, payloads, or protocol formats (JSON, XML, etc.).
+    - Aggregates responses from multiple services.
+    - Supports API composition for microservices.

+A **generic API Gateway** centralizes cross-cutting concerns—authentication, rate limiting, logging, caching, monitoring, security, routing—so downstream APIs can remain simple.
+This leads to cleaner architecture, improved performance, and stronger governance.

 ---

 ## 8.6.3 API Gateway Pattern - Backend for Frontend (BFF) Variation